UN Secretary-General calls for investigation on Nigeria forced abortions report | Law-Order

 UN Secretary-General calls for investigation on Nigeria forced abortions report

+Nigeria's defence chief said the military will not investigate the report because it was not true.
+"The Secretary-General takes note with concern of the allegations of systemic and coerced abortions reportedly perpetrated by the Nigerian Army against women and girls who had already been victimized by Boko Haram," U.N. spokesperson Stephane Dujarric said in an email to Reuters.

-The United Nations Secretary-General has called for an investigation into allegations of systemic and coerced abortions reportedly perpetrated by the Nigerian army, the U.N spokesman Stephane Dujarric said on Friday.
+United Nations Secretary-General Antonio Guterres has called for an investigation into allegations of systemic and coerced abortions reportedly perpetrated by the Nigerian army, the U.N spokesman Stephane Dujarric said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)